cassdeckard/git-presentation/outline.md

 ```

 ### Branches
- * As an abstraction, we usually think of branches as a separate timelines that contain separate versions of the code base
+ * As an abstraction, we usually think of branches as a separate timelines that
+ contain separate versions of the code base
- * With Git it is often more useful to ditch the abstraction and think about how branches are implemented while working with them
+ * It is often more useful to ditch the abstraction and think about how branches
+ are implemented while working with them
+    * This is part of what operations on branches very cheap and fast
- * **Key insight**: a named branch is nothing more than an alias or reference to a single commit
+ * **Key insight**: a named branch is nothing more than an alias or reference to
+ a single commit

 #### How to
  * Create a new local branch